 The WEPs platform was created in partnership with the United Nations Global Compact and the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women).
 It provides the private sector with important points to consider to ensure gender equality in the workplace, the markets and society at large.

 Ekpen are proud signatories to the Women’s Empowerment Principles.

-The Fair Living Wage Programme aims to ensure that colleagues receive a fair wage that protects their employment and guarantees their rights.
+The Wage Management System aims to ensure that colleagues receive a fair wage that protects their employment and guarantees their rights.
 To provide a living wage in compliance with national wage regulations.

 With Ekpen Textile Fair Living Wage Project we: